somengineer/somengineer/README.md

 🫆 Laying foundations in Full Stack Engineering

-🤖 Pushing into AI — agents, RAG pipelines, the good stuff
+🤖 Pushing into Autonomous AI Agents, RAG pipelines, the good stuff

 🧊 Moonlighting as a 3D artist & CG worldbuilder